material-components/material-components-web/packages/mdc-select/README.md

 --- | --- | ---
 `MDCSelect:change` | `{value: string, index: number}` | Used to indicate when an element has been selected.
 This event also includes the value of the item and the index.

-`MDCTextFieldFoundation` supports an optional icon sub-element.
+`MDCSelectFoundation` supports an optional icon sub-element.
 The foundation of the icon must be passed in as constructor arguments to `MDCSelectFoundation`.